alesroger/alesroger.github.io/index.md

-## Selected projects in data science, machine learning and NLP
+## Selected projects in data science
 ---

-### Investment recommendations for US stocks (ML in Finance Seminar)
+### Brain Age Prediction (Advanced Machine Learning ETH)

-For this course at the University of Zurich, we investigated [Kaggle's free dataset](https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018) of financial indicators of US stocks to produce optimal buy/hold/sell strategy recommendations for shares with respect to the S&P500 performance of the respective year.
-I.e., outperforming the S&P500 by more than 2.5 percentage points for the respective year was defined as an optimal Buy-Action, etc. After detailed preprocessing, we tried multiple ML algorithms.
-Random Forest achieved a score of 0.61 which could create advantages on the stock market but is far from optimal.
-This comes as expected - otherwise, I would be rich now:)
+For this course at ETH Zurich, we predicted the age of a brain from MRI features that were perturbed by hand to make simple regression results invalid.
+Outlier detection, feature selection, and imputation of missing values were necessary to achieve a good score with an ensemble model out of gradient boosting, support vector regressor, and elastic net.

 <img src="images/sell_buy_hold.png?raw=true" />